perebaj/jjhandbook/dsa/README.md

 ## Binary Search Trees(BSTs)

+**Obs:** the difference between a binary tree and a binary search tree is that the binary search follows some rules, that are be explained ahead.

 Binary means two, so node in a binary tree have a maximum of **two children**

 Avg. case: search, insert, delete -> O(log(N))